On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility: Dynamic Data Privacy Market Model

 \subsection{The Buyer's Mechanism Design Problem}

-The privacy-utility tradeoff implies that the buyer suffers losses of utility she can extract from the data by providing differential privacy.
-In this work, we ignore the utility loss from the reduce of data due to owners' stopping decisions and restrict attention to the utility loss caused only by differential privacy protection.
+The privacy-utility tradeoff implies that the buyer suffers losses of utility that she can extract from the data by providing differential privacy.
+In this work, we do not consider the effects of the reduction of data on the buyer's utility due to owners' stopping decisions and restrict attention to the utility loss caused only by differential privacy protection.
 For any $\epsilon_{t}\in \mathcal{E}$, $t\in \mathbb{T}$, define the buyer's \textit{utility loss} as: